 During this stage, math can give lie to the “getting excited” title for this stage of learning, as math facts are anything but exciting.
 But this is also the perfect stage for using games and fun manipulatives to bring math to life.
 Check your library for a variety of math-related living books.
 Keep your child excited by setting a five-minute time limit on those necessary flashcards and using hands-on learning to really drive home the facts.
 Don’t forget to show your child the necessity of math in everyday life.
 Have your child practice real-life math problems while in the kitchen or at the store.
 Use math vocabulary and talk about math in your regular conversations.

 As with math, language arts incorporates the factual component of grammar during this stage.
 Combine a systematic grammar program with an abundance of reading time to keep learning fun and fresh.
 Use games such as Grammar in a Jar or Mad Libs to keep learning grammar fun.
 Try finding grammar concepts in books the student is reading or her own writing.
 Consider idea and story building to be the important writing concept for this stage, even allowing oral presentations instead of written essays.

 History continues to be purely fun during these elementary years.
-Exploration of history through living books, missionary biographies, and religious history is a great way to approach the subject at this stage.
+Exploration of history through living books and biographies is a great way to approach the subject at this stage.
 Don’t forget the educational power of field trips.
 Take a trip to a museum to learn about American history.
 Or check out the wide variety of online field trips available to study history from locations you aren’t able to visit.
 If you haven’t already, make sure to work map skills and timelines into your learning during this stage.

 Nature study is a fantastic way to “do science” in the younger years.
 Take a field guide, a sketchbook, and some colored pencils on a hike and draw all of the different wildlife you come across.